Overview of Gandruk Trek

 The trek is appropriate for almost anyone in relatively sound physical shape, and the best times of the year are fall (September- November) and spring (March-May).
 However, this trek stays fairly low in elevation, so Winter can be suitable, though temperatures will run very cold at night.

 Higher Path Treks and Expedition has been serving the trekking for many years.
-Our well-researched treks offer only the best of each region, and we look forward to making your dreams a reality.
+Our well-researched treks offer only the best of each region, and we look forward to making your dreams into reality.

 - DAY 1: ARRIVE IN KATHMANDU AND TRANSPORT TO THE HOTEL When you arrive at the Tribhuvan International Airport you will be warmly greeted and transported to your hotel.
 The rest of the day is yours to relax and rejuvenate after the long journey to Nepal.